 Does the transfer of an inheritance to a trust legally qualify as dissolution of the estate?

 The account holder (non-US person) dies.
 The heir (US person) submits all the required documents (certificate of inheritance, W-9).
-The account of the deceased is qualified as an estate and is considered excluded, i.e. no reporting under FATCA (and CRS) required.
+The account of the deceased is qualified as an estate and is considered excluded, i.e. no reporting under FATCA (and Common Reporting Standard) reporting required.
 The heir wishes to transfer the inheritance to an existing account of a trust (discretionary and irrevocable).
 The same facts, but the inheritance is not transferred to an account of the trust but to an existing account of an underlying company (ULC).

 Consideration on FATCA & CRS

 Assessment of the FATCA Qualiforum: “The death of an account holder” is ended by the community of heirs when there is a division or transfer to another legal relationship, e.g. unregistered partnership or collective proprietorship.